daemonraco/toobasic/docs/facilities.md

 of creating them.

 ## Sys-tool _shell_
-Shell tool allow you to perform scheduled tasks or some background operation from a command line, so it would be useful if you can have something that creates one of these _things_ so you can start typing your logic.
+Shell tools allow you to perform scheduled tasks or some background operation from a command line, so it would be useful if you can have something that creates one of these _things_ so you can start typing your logic.
 Well that's what this tool is for.

-if you want to know more about shell tools press [this link](shelltools.md).
+if you want to know more about shell tools go to [this link](shelltools.md).

 ### Creating a simple tool
 Let's say you want to create a new tool called __manage_users__ to perform some